 105. Section 3.3.4 - Scoping Meeting (In the NOPR: Initial Scoping Meeting) - Proposed LGIP Section 3.3.4 would have required the Transmission Provider to hold a Scoping Meeting with the Interconnection Customer no later than 30 Calendar Days from receipt of the Interconnection Request.
-The purpose of the Scoping Meeting would be to discuss alternative interconnection options, including potential feasible Points of Interconnection and one or more alternative Points of Interconnection on the basis of information gathered at the Scoping Meeting.
+The purpose of the Scoping Meeting would be to discuss alternative interconnection options, including potential feasible Points of Interconnection.
+The Interconnection Customer would designate its Point of Interconnection and one or more alternative Points of Interconnection on the basis of information gathered at the Scoping Meeting.
 Section 3.3.4 would also provide that the Interconnection Customer may forgo the Interconnection Feasibility Study and proceed directly to an Interconnection System Impact Study.